 After hatching, put the tadpoles in the water of the tank.
 Otherwise, you can also put them in the rain chamber.
-You need to ensure that the water of the chamber is dechlorinated.
+You need to ensure that the water in the chamber is dechlorinated.

 Tadpoles require several feeding times.
 So, you can feed tree frog tadpoles 4-6 times daily.
-Moreover, you must remove all uneaten tadpole food and wastages from the water daily.
+Moreover, you must remove all uneaten tadpole food and waste from the water daily.

-Within 8-9 weeks, you will notice front legs growing of tadpoles.
+Within 8-9 weeks, you will notice the front legs growing of tadpoles.
 So, you have to add a screen lid over the terrarium.
-Also, you’ve to wait for growing the tails of froglets fully to give them baby frog foods.
+Also, you’ve to wait for growing the tails of froglets fully to give them baby frog food.